About

 If the Tide Turns is a true forbidden love story set 300 years ago in Cape Cod and the Caribbean (think The Scarlet Letter meets the Golden Age of Pirates).
 Her next novel, The Determined—based on the true lives of history’s most notorious female pirates—comes out in 2026 through Kensington Books.

-Rachel takes pleasure in unconventional journeys.
-She specializes in creative nonfiction, historical fiction, ghostwriting, and curriculum design.
+Rachel specializes in creative nonfiction, historical fiction, ghostwriting, and curriculum design.
 In addition, she co-founded KLEIO, a family story writing service.
-After a decade in Boston, she is currently based in the Bay Area.

 Pronouns: she/her/hers